kristinalustig/flask-app-2-b/README.md

 # Flask App 2: Pokedex Teams with Advanced Front End and Building APIs
 For this exercise, you'll be creating a Pokedex that displays all of the original 151 Pokemon and detail pages for each Pokemon.
+This will also allow you to view teams and edit them.
 The application is also live at https://fast-badlands-06972.herokuapp.com/ if you would like to see how it works.

 ![Pokedex Homepage](https://raw.githubusercontent.com/JonHMChan/flask-app-2/master/static/img/preview.png)